syntevo/docs/src/SmartGit/Manual/GUI/Bugtraq-links-to-issue-trackers-.md

 The configuration file consists of a named `bugtraq` section, where a regular expression can be defined to match issue IDs in your commit messages, and a URL template used to create the clickable hyperlink to the specific linked Issue id in the website.

+Examples of common Bugtraq configurations for popular web issue tracking tools are provided below.
-In most web issue tracking tools, you can determine the url template by clicking on an issue, and then copying the resultant URL from the browser address bar.
+If your web-based issue tracking system is not listed, or if you have customized the Issue linking URLs on your tracking system, you can determine the `url` template string by clicking on an issue, and then copying the resultant URL from the browser address bar.
-You can then substitute the specific issue id with the `%BUGID%` token as per the below examples.
+Replace the specific issue identifier in the `url` template with a `%BUGID%` token, which SmartGit will use to insert the linked issue id.

+For more advanced parsing requirements, Bugtraq supports a multi-step regex processing pipeline to extract the BUGID from commit messages:

+``
+commit message -> logfilterregex -> loglinkregex -> logregex -> BUGID
+``

-For more details refer to the complete Bugtraq specification at <https://github.com/mstrap/bugtraq>.
+Please refer to the complete Bugtraq specification at <https://github.com/mstrap/bugtraq> for advanced configuration.

 #### Note
 > The `logregex` must contain only one matching group '()' matching the issue ID.